|

 when England were bedecked in plain white shirts and navy shorts.
 In later

-and was much sought after by shirt collectors.
+and was much sought after by collectors.

 The game chosen for its debut was a prestigious

-Wembley friendly against the world champions, Argentina, who numbered in their
+Wembley friendly against the world champions, Argentina, who numbered, in their

 ranks, a 19-year-old called Diego Maradona.
 The prodigy would have his day in